Name: Museo Larco

 Related Site: http://www.circuitomagicodelagua.com.pe/ing/index.php

 A famous district in Lima, Miraflores is one of the major shopping areas of the city and one of the most upscale parts of the capital.
 If you're without a plan and looking for something to do, heading to Miraflores is highly recommended.
-Full of restaurants, hotels, bars and nightclubs along with a wide range of high-end shopping facilities, Miraflores is also one of the safest parts of town, making it a great spot to take a stroll around and get to know the city better.
+Full of restaurants, hotels, bars and nightclubs along with a wide range of high-end shopping facilities, Miraflores is also one of the safest parts of town, making it a great spot to take a stroll around and get to know the city.
+It's also where you'll find some of the best food in the city.

 Address: Miraflores District, Lima, Peru